system-transparency/stprov/docs/stprov-system.md

 # System documentation for stprov

 This document describes a tool for provisioning host-specific configuration to a System-Transparency booted platform.
-Refer to the [stprov manual](./stprov-manual) for detailed usage of the implemented tool.
+Refer to the [stprov manual][] for detailed usage of the implemented tool.

+[stprov manual]: ./stprov-manual.md

 ## Introduction

 stprov is a System Transparency provisioning tool designed to lock down initial trust in a platform.
 The platform to be provisioned is assumed to have a poor management interface.
 For example, it may be a remote web console that does not support copy-paste.
-The platform is further assumed to use the same stboot image as several other platforms.
+The platform is further assumed to use the same [stboot][] image as several other platforms.
 In other words, it needs to be provisioned with its own host-specific configuration to become useful.